mycumycu/X4-External-App/readme.md

 Possible settings for each rule include:

-* on/off toggle - defines if certain rule is enabled
+* on/off toggle - defines if a certain rule is enabled
 * phrase - phrase to look for.
 All phrases are case-insensitive.
 * type - excluded means that an entry containing such a phrase will not be displayed, while highlighted means that it will be marked with a color.
 * blink - makes entry's title blinking